alphagov/govuk-import-export-prototype/answer/apply-authorised-economic-operator-aeo-status.markdown

 Email completed forms to <AEOapplications@hmrc.gsi.gov.uk>.

-If you’re based in the Isle of Man or the Channel Islands, you have to post forms instead.
+If you’re based in the Isle of Man or the Channel Islands, you have to post the forms instead.

 $A
 HMRC AEO Central Site